redwoodjs/redwood/docs/docs/authentication.md

 Once auth is setup on the web side, every GraphQL request includes a JWT.
 The api side needs a way of verifying and decoding this token if it's to do anything with it.
-There's two steps to this process:
+There are two steps to this process:

 - decoding the token
 - mapping it into a user object